iameo/ml-cpt/README.md

 # ML-CPT (MACHINE LEARNING-CLEAN PROCESS TRAIN)
 ---

-Get fast inference on your data, with a range of tools/algorithms in your disposal.
+Get fast inference on your data, with a range of tools/algorithms at your disposal.

 Visualization included.
 Code snippets to see what's running under the hood, too.